Posted by Dayne Hudson in Weight Loss

 The thermogenic effect of protein is 30 per cent, which means you lose 30% of the calories consumed from protein by simply digesting it.
 That's how much it costs your body (in calories) to ensure it's used.

-So whey and casein protein is great to consume on a weight loss diet, and obviously not going to wreak havoc on your waistline.
+So whey and casein protein is great to consume on a weight loss diet, and not going to wreak havoc on your waistline.

 Now another important thing to point out -- fibre content.